What Critical Role is Teaching Us About the Magic of Group Storytelling

 Brennan Lee Mulligan

 The ability to thread themes and on-running story arcs through collaborative group storytelling is an art form in its own right.
-Mercer has talked in detail about his process in various interviews, as one of his most common questions from the community is ‘How do you do what you do?’
-How do you make it all look so planned, so seamless, so structured, when we know chaos and random chance are at the game’s core?
+Mercer has talked in detail about his process, and one of his most common questions from the community is ‘How do you do what you do?’
+How do you make it all look so planned, so seamless, so structured, when we all know it’s anything but.

 Achieving the shape of a story

-The dichotomy between what a player wants from a story versus what the character wants is at the heart of this style of storytelling, and goes a long way to explaining how some DMs create good stories and some create great ones.
+The dichotomy between what a player wants from a story versus what the character wants is at the heart of great fiction.

-The player, (or viewer, reader, or author), wants the convoluted character arcs.
-They want adventure and intrigue, chances for their character to fail and grow, chances to explore the lore and backstory that makes up the world they’ve created.
+The player, the reader, or the viewer, wants the convoluted character arcs.
+We want adventure and intrigue, chances for the characters to fail and grow, to explore the lore and backstory that make up the world.
 But the character just wants to complete the quest.
-Characters in fiction don’t see themselves as characters, they don’t know they’re in a story, so their goal will always be to complete the objective in the most straightforward way possible.
+Characters in fiction don’t know they’re in a story, so their goal will always be to complete their objective in the most straightforward way possible.
+We want the convoluted, magical tales, but the character just wants to kill the damn Dragon.

-“To achieve the shape of a story whilst you were trying your hardest to go in a straight line”
+“Achieving the shape of a story whilst you were trying your hardest to go in a straight line” (4)

 Doing the homework

-You should know which things are important to tell the story, what the players need to drive them to their goals, and give them access to those modular story hooks wherever the story takes them.
+It’s up to the DM to find what’s important to the story, what the players need to drive their characters forward, and then to find a way to give players access to these modular story hooks wherever the story takes them.

 “Make it matter, make it count, hit the beat, keep it moving”